Alacritty config

 Thankfully, the Coronavirus Tracker CLI project also provides statistics in JSON format.
 Which is more reliable and more predictable in its data structure.

 I was inspired by Luke Smith’s video1 and made my own notification script about COVID19 stats in Germany and in the world.
+My setups is the following: Raspberry Pi with OpenHab automation platform with a Telegram binding.

 This post will explain you in details how to setup your own v-Linux server on OpenVZ platform as VPN server with WireGuard VPN.